 The center of a cylinder overlay Game Objects is used as the cylinder’s center.
 The dimensions of the cylinder are encoded in transform.scale as follows:

 To use a cylinder overlay, your camera must be placed inside the inscribed sphere of the cylinder.
 The overlay will fade out when the camera approaches to the inscribed sphere’s surface.

 Only half of the cylinder may be displayed, so the arc angle must be smaller than 180 degrees.

-They are similar to the same as standard cubemap compositor layers.
-Attach the OVROverlay script to an Empty Game Object, and specify the texture coordinate offset in the Position Transform.
+They are similar to standard cubemap compositor layers.
+Attach the OVROverlay script to an Empty Game Object and specify the texture coordinate offset in the Position Transform.
 For more information, see OVROverlay in our Unity Scripting Reference.

 Overlay layers should almost always be world-locked, meaning that they maintain their position with respect to the world behind it.
 World-locked overlays use TimeWarp, similar to non-overlay content, and are much less prone to judder.
 Head-locked overlays bypass TimeWarp and exactly follow head motion.
 The exception being small UI elements like a gaze cursor or targeting reticle.